-We start on 22nd April 2017, the week-end after Easter.
-The challenge rides will finish at the end of July.
+We start on 18th April 2020, the week-end after Easter, and finish on 4th July.
 You can join as many rides as you like.

 What is the programme of events?

-The challenge rides will take place once a week alternating between Saturdays and Sundays.
-You can join us either on Saturdays or Sundays - you're also welcome to do both (or mix and match) if you want.
+The 2020 challenge rides will take place once a week alternating between Sundays and Saturdays.
+You're welcome to do both, or mix and match to suit your availability.
 You can also join any of our other organised rides you fancy.

 Our programme looks like this:

-- Saturday 1st July, Sunday 9th July, Saturday 15th July, and Sunday 23rd July: progressively longer rides taking in some more hills concluding in...
+- Saturday 13th, Sunday 21st and Saturday 27th June: progressively longer rides taking in some more hills concluding in...

 Do I have to go on every ride?